basit438/ReactPracticeProjects/README.md

 Welcome to my React learning repository! 🌱

-This repository is a collection of various projects, experiments, and exercises that I have built while learning React.
+This repository is a collection of various projects, experiments, and exercises that I have/will be developing while learning React.
 It serves as a log of my progress as I explore different concepts and techniques in React development.

 ## About